tychenjiajun/jeanrry-loader/README.md

 ## Deploying

-There's different taste of deploying.
+There's different flavors of deploying.
 You can deploy like wikipedia: have different domains `en.example.com`, `zh.example.com` for different locales.
 Or using different sub-path `example.com/zh/`, `example.com/en/` like Vue.js official site.
 Or even using plain [Content-Negotiation](https://tools.ietf.org/html/rfc7231#section-5.3)

 ### Netlify